cknzraposo/ai4gdpublic/HOWTOGUIDE.md

-# Hands-On Guide: Building an “AI for Good” Landing Page
+# Hands-On Guide: Building a static site Landing Page on Azure with GitHub Copilot

-Leverage AI tools end-to-end—from PRD to design to code to deploy a dynamic web site using GitHub Copilot, Astro and Azure Static Web Apps.
-Please read the [README.md](README.md) for more details on the project & [AIFORGOOD.md](AIFORGOOD.md) for contribution guidelines.
-The final published site is available at [https://www.aiforgood.org.nz/](https://www.aiforgood.org.nz/).
+Leverage GitHub Copilot end-to-end—from a simple PRD (Product Requirements Document) to visual design to code and deploy a dynamic web site.
+The site uses Astro as a framework and is hosted on Azure Static Web Apps.
+The demo site is published and available at [https://www.aiforgood.org.nz/](https://www.aiforgood.org.nz/).

 ---

 ## Prerequisites

-- VSCode or other editor with GitHub Copilot enabled
+- VSCode editor with GitHub Copilot enabled
-- GitHub repository (public or private)
+- GitHub Copilot Chat enabled (web or VSCode)
-- GitHub account with Copilot enabled
+- Basic understanding of Git and GitHub
-- Basic familiarity with Astro and Tailwind CSS (optional)
+- Basic familiarity with Astro and Tailwind CSS (optional - you can learn as you go or use Copilot to help you)
-- Access to Claude 3.5 Sonnet ([claude.ai/new](https://claude.ai/new))
+- Access to Claude 3.5 Sonnet ([claude.ai/new](https://claude.ai/new)) (*optional, for design mockups*)
-- Azure subscription and account for Static Web Apps deployment (This example uses a free tier)
+- Azure subscription and account for Static Web Apps deployment (This example uses a free tier which is sufficient for this exercise)

 ---